The COVID-19 pandemic has highlighted why workplace safety is so important. But we can’t make workplaces across the public sector safe without YOU.

-We’re planning a series of webinars, toolkits, and online training to give new reps the information they need quickly.
+We’re running regular webinars to give new reps the information they need quickly.
 You will always be supported by more experienced reps.

 If you’re interested in knowing more and helping to keep the people you work with safe from Covid-19, please fill in the form on the national UNISON website and a UNISON representative will be in touch with you soon.